shpongledsummer/atmospheric-weather-card/README.md

 ## Adding Buttons

 You can embed buttons (or any other Home Assistant card like a graph, another weather card, sensors etc.) directly inside this card using the `custom_cards` feature.
-The **Custom Cards** block in the [Configuration](#configuration) section shows how to set this up and explains the layout options.
-Also mostly all card [examples](#usage-modes) make use of the feature and show different use cases.
+See [Embedded Cards](#appearance) in the Appearance section for setup and layout options, and the [examples](#usage-modes) for different use cases.

-> [!TIP]
-> For custom layouts, I highly recommend using `paper-buttons-row` from HACS.
-It gives you the flexibility to build incredibly detailed and beautiful designs.
-If you want to get creative, check out the advanced [examples](#usage-modes) for a few prebuilt layouts you can customize.

 <br>